rickandersonaia/cigar-shops/README.md

 of backend server for making GET requests.
 It uses a tokenized response that includes a client id and an api key.
 From there the backend communication creates an authentication token that is used in the requests.

-As this project was not intended to include any sort of backend "server" I have had to use a hack that simumlates a backend request by using PostMan to create the token.
-Unfortunately the token expires after roughly 7 days.
-One then needs to use PostMan to create a new token.
+As this project was not intended to include any sort of backend "server" I have had to use a hack that simulates a backend request by using PostMan to create the token.

 It's either that or build out a backend.

 I got this idea from a YouTube video by Greg Sandell - https://www.youtube.com/watch?v=0Sy14hX8T-A&t=391s.
+His solution no longer works with V3 but it gets close enough that I was able to figure it out.

+## Live Site Deployment

+Gulp creates a `dist` folder with minified and concatenated HTML, JS & CSS.
+In order to update the `dist` folder simply run `gulp` from within the `cigar-shops` directory.

+This site is running on an AWS Lightsail instance that I configured as part of this course.